 Private caregivers supervises himself or herself and reports directly to the person who is charge of the senior’s care.
-She/He is also responsible for filling out their own social insurance or Social Security and Medicare payments and purchasing their own insurance policies.
+She/He is also responsible for filling out their own social security/social insurance, and Medicare payments and purchasing their own insurance policies.

 How do I protect assets that belong to my senior loved one(s)?

 If the caregiver will be driving your family car you will need to provide a copy of your caregivers drivers license to your current insurance agent.
 If the caregiver has a car, discuss the use of his/her car on the job and insurance coverage for transporting seniors.